shelleywu1921/tsp/stableset/README.md

 `interval_5_att532`: The interval between 3 and 4 has the most number of combs.

-`interval_7_att532`: The intervak between 4 and 6, and between 5 and § has the most number of combs
+`interval_7_att532`: The interval between 4 and 6, and between 5 and § has the most number of combs

 ## April 9&10

 ### fl1577
 We computed the 3, 5, 7 teeth intervals for fl1577, like what we did for att532.
 We will record the performance later, but so far looks like it performs well.
-For 3 teeth and 5 teeth, it found a couple of violated comb inequalites, which I unfortunately did not record, or got overwritten.
+For 3 teeth and 5 teeth, it found a couple of violated comb inequalities, which I unfortunately did not record, or got overwritten.
 Well, will do that later.
-The difference compared to att532 though, is that we resetted
+The difference compared to att532 though, is that we reset/
 ```python
     #for create_dom_graph
     surplus_bound=0.5